dx-games-1339/ironbound/human-verified/POI_zone.md

 - Size (in game units, static objects property)
 - Material (resource type, displayed only for objects with 100% visibility), to the left of the objects size
 - Content (objects inventory, displayed only for objects with 100% visibility), to the left of the objects material

+# Object interactions

+Known and located objects in the Zone objects panel can be interacted with.
+When a player clicks on an object it must display a dropdown menu with all possible actions that a currently selected character can perform on that object (characters are selected in the Groups panel).
+If a player clicks on an option of the actions dropdown menu - that action is added to the tasks list of the currently selected characters Group with the currently selected character as an assignee at the bottom of the task list queue.

+# Test scenario